Does your company have a CEO succession plan process intact? If not, implement these best practices starting now.

 2. Stakeholder communication

 Following a briefing period, the incoming CEO should be introduced to the company’s stakeholders in a series of information-gathering sessions.
-This allows the outgoing CEO to gracefully pass the baton, while simultaneously building support and goodwill from other constituents—especially stakeholders the incoming CEO has not interacted with before.
+This allows the outgoing CEO to gracefully pass the baton, while simultaneously building support and goodwill from other constituents, especially stakeholders the incoming CEO has not interacted with before.

 3. A robust written plan

-Continue your CEO onboarding checklist with a detailed timeline.
+Continue your CEO onboarding and handover checklist with a detailed timeline.
 With the involvement and support of the senior management team, develop a timeline that outlines the orderly transition of roles and responsibilities.
 If the appointment is an internal promotion, this includes the elevation of the executive who takes over the new CEO’s former position.
 If the outgoing CEO remains as a chairperson, that role needs to be clearly defined to avoid interference with the new CEO.

 4. Board involvement

 It’s important that the board sees the new CEO as the new leader, even if the new CEO is already known to the board.
 The new leader can be phased into board meetings over time.
 To the extent possible, the outgoing CEO should provide coaching and feedback to their successor throughout the board introduction process.